Seagate/S3-Kinetic/README.KINETIC.md

 There will be an executable 's3kinetic.x86' generated and stored in directory './bin'.

 ### ARM
 This project depends on kinetic.
-Please, build the kinetic project for x86 first.
+Please, build the kinetic project for ARM first.
 After that, just type the following command in the main folder (`albany-minio`):

     make clean arm